jsdevel/node-tmp-debug/README.md

 with `node-inspector` very easily.
 The daemon also detached io streams, making console log/error a non starter.
 I ended up writing to a tmp file and decided to publish a module around it.

+Here's some sample output that was written to a file:

 <img src="http://jsdevel.github.io/node-tmp-debug/images/tmp-debug.png">